 They’re focusing on a gene called H3F3A, which is frequently mutated in this form of the disease.
 It isn’t clear whether these mutations have an essential role in maintaining growth of tumours, or whether they’re only important during the earliest stages of tumour development.

 Experiments will be carried out to see whether reversing the H3F3A mutation represents a new treatment approach.
 The team will also look at the effect of introducing the mutation to cells from different parts of the brain, and this will determine whether tumours in different parts of the brain are truly different diseases.

 This work will enhance our understanding of childhood glioblastoma, generate information about its development and provide important insights into new treatment approaches.
 Importantly, throughout the course of the project, the team will create new cellular models of the disease that will be shared with other researchers.

-Dr Steven Pollard is a CRUK Senior Research Fellow at the University of Edinburgh.
+Professor Steven Pollard is a CRUK Senior Research Fellow at the University of Edinburgh.
 His world-class laboratory is at the MRC Centre for Regenerative Medicine.

-Dr Pollard brings together an outstanding international team, including Peter Dirks (The Hospital for Sick Children and University of Toronto), Helena Caren (Sahlgrenska Cancer Center, Gothenburg), Paolo Salomoni (UCL Cancer Institute, London), Paul Brennan (NHS Lothian and University of Edinburgh), Neil Carragher (Edinburgh Cancer Research Centre) and Jothy Kandasamy (NHS Lothian).
+Professor Steven Pollard brings together an outstanding international team, including Peter Dirks (The Hospital for Sick Children and University of Toronto), Helena Caren (Sahlgrenska Cancer Center, Gothenburg), Paolo Salomoni (UCL Cancer Institute, London), Paul Brennan (NHS Lothian and University of Edinburgh), Neil Carragher (Edinburgh Cancer Research Centre) and Jothy Kandasamy (NHS Lothian).